antirez/linenoise/README.markdown

 Since it's so young I guess there are a few bugs, or the lib may not compile or work with some operating system, but it's a matter of a few weeks and eventually we'll get it right, and there will be no excuses for not shipping command line tools without built-in line editing support.

-The library is currently less than 1000 lines of code.
+The library is currently about 1100 lines of code.
 In order to use it in your project just look at the *example.c* file in the source distribution, it is trivial.
 Linenoise is BSD code, so you can use both in free software and commercial software.

 ## Tested with...